Frequently Asked Questions

 Helping our employees deal with Social Security or Medicare programs seems complicated.
 Can you help us with that?

-Why am I receiving calls from Allsup Employment Services or other Employment Networks regarding the Ticket to Work program?
+Why did I receive a call from Allsup Employment Services or other Employment Networks regarding the Ticket to Work Program?

 Ready to talk more about SSDI and work?